937-382-8020

 Special Considerations in Pediatric Maxillofacial Surgery

 In addition to the complex nature of congenital and acquired craniofacial defects in children is the complex nature of treating structural damage/deformities on a growing skeleton.
 Care must be completed in steps as the child develops; prostheses need to be adjustable; long-term relationships with oral and maxillofacial health providers are vital.
+The biggest difference separating adult and pediatric craniofacial prosthetics is that new prosthetics will need to be developed as a child grows and ages to match the rest of their features as they currently are.
+Finding a well-reviewed surgeon who specializes in oral operations and full facial reconstruction is the best first step in ensuring a solid relationship with a dedicated oral healthcare provider who will be able to custom tailor a child’s craniofacial prosthetics.

 Pediatric maxillofacial medicine saw dramatic developments in the 20th century, and that progress continues today.
 Children require patient, gentle care by an orofacial doctor who monitors their growth.
 With the right oral and maxillofacial surgeon who has the skill, specialization and qualified medical team, your child can have the quality of life they were meant to.